Stochastic Geometry Modeling of Cellular V2X Communication Over Shared Channels

 \section{System Model}

-In this work, we consider a cellular V2X networks with the coexist of V2V, V2P, or V2I/N communications in V2X scenario I and V2B communication in V2X scenario II using the shared carriers as defined in 3GPP Release 14 and shown in Fig. \ref{Fig2SysModel}.
-In this scenario, V2V, V2P and V2I/N messages exchange in uplink and downlink for the applications like vehicular safety.
-The system model are described in detail in the following subsections.
+In this work, we consider a cellular V2X network with coexistence of V2V, V2P and V2I/N communications as per scenarios defined by 3GPP Release 14 and shown in Fig. \ref{Fig1ProposedModel}.
+In our system model, vehicle to vehicle messages can be exchanged through direct or infrastructure modes of C-V2X.
+The system model is described in detail in the following subsections.